Patagonia

 Deposit:

-$500 (refundable until 5 months before the event)
+$500 (Refundable until 5 months before the event!)

-Trips are refundable minus a fee until 3 months before the event.
+The full trip cost is refundable minus a fee until 3 months before the event.
 Please read the Registration Policy for more info.

 Frequently Asked Questions